The Joy of

 If we choose to do so, we can moderate these effects through increased government transfers to low-income families.
 Many U.S. taxpayers do favor government assistance to low-income families, but resist those that tax the middle class to do so.
 Many feel that taxing the rich is acceptable; squeezing the middle class is not.
 Of course, that's because most families are convinced that they are middle class and that someone else is rich.
 Redistributing someone else's wealth always is more popular than redistributing your own.

 Hmmm.
 These are not disgustingly large numbers.
 Some of my teaching colleagues at Winthrop University earn enough to propel them into the richest quintile.
 Others with lower salaries make into the top group with the help of a working spouse.
-The average salary for a high school teacher in the U.S. is close to $50,000.
-That means that my neighbors down the street, both of whom teach in the public schools, probably rank among the richest 20 percent of households in America.
+The average salary for a public school teacher in the U.S. exceeds $56,000.
+That means that my neighbors down the street, both of whom teach in the local school system, probably rank among the richest 20 percent of households in America.
 Since college students are drawn disproportionately from families with above-average incomes, many come from families that rank in this same top 20 percent.
 I often tell my colleagues and students that they are rich.
 I explain they are among the richest households in the richest country the world has ever seen.
 They are not amused.
 They do not feel rich.
 They do not want to be thought of as rich.
 Yet they are rich.
 So are, or will be, many of you.

 Can we assist the poor without squeezing the middle class?
 It depends on whether we define "middle class" honestly.
 If we persist in assuming that only those who live like Donald Trump should be squeezed, hopes for significant change are dead in the water.